grobertson/cytube-bot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-This is a work in progress with the goal of creating a flexible, modern CyTube bot framework with AI capabilities.
+Rosey is an ongoing project with goals of creating a flexible, modern CyTube bot framework with potential AI capabilities.

 ## ⚠️ Notes